-Prerequisite(s): BUSA 2320; ECON 2311 or 2302; WRIT 3310
+Prerequisite(s): BUSA 2320 and ECON 2311

 This course will provide an analytical framework for studying the relationship between the environment and economic and political systems.
 Students will cover cost/benefit analysis and economic issues concerning valuation, and then apply the theory to current legislation, case law, and state and federal statutes dealing with air and pollution, waste management, wildlife management, and resource management.